 Keep a schedule and stick to it so that you can keep knocking work out and being awesome.
 It’s a no-brainer!

 It’s also really great to use planners so you know exactly what you need to do and when.
 It takes the guesswork out of blogging and you really get to achieve the highest productivity levels with them!
-The Blog Planner is an amazing 40+ page planner just for bloggers and entrepreneurs to plan out posts and keep track of all their information such as affiliate info and much more.
+The Blog Planner is an amazing 77-page planner just for bloggers and entrepreneurs to plan out posts and keep track of all their information such as affiliate info and much more.
 It’s got over 50 planning forms that you can print out and stick in a binder if you’re an old-school gal that likes to put pen to paper!

 3. Get dressed in the morning

 This may sound pretty silly, but I find that taking time to actually get dressed and presentable in the morning makes a huge difference in the way I work.
 If you just stay in your PJs all day instead of getting dressed, it affects your productivity.
 It’s so easy to sit in front of the tv lounging in your PJs and sipping on your coffee… until you realize your whole morning has gone out the window!

 Start your day off just as you would if you were going to the office or going out.
 Take a shower, get dressed, have a good breakfast and you’ll find that you’ll be itching to get to work and be that productive blogger you’ve always dreamed of being.